HiWARPs/cactus-backend/README.md

 # cactus-backend
 The backend for Project Cactus

+## Running

+Use the following to run this app with auto restarts on changes:
+    nodemon ./server.js

 ## Description:
 1. Use the terminal command `docker-compose up` in the base directory of the repository to build the images and to start the containers.
 This should start the server.
 2. To test the connection to the server, open http://localhost:3001/ in your web browser.